 I felt confident after the interview and I received a phone call two days later with a job offer.

-Did you receive any support from Careers+Placements when looking for a graduate job?
+Did you receive any support from Careers and Placements when looking for a graduate job?

-I received a huge amount of support from C+P. Adam helped with drumming down what level of roles I should be looking at, how an application should look, and how to navigate the interview.
-I wanted to work in higher education so help from C+P was especially helpful for obvious reasons.
+I received a huge amount of support from Careers and Placements.
+Adam helped with drumming down what level of roles I should be looking at, how an application should look, and how to navigate the interview.
+I wanted to work in higher education so help from Careers and Placements was especially helpful for obvious reasons.
 I went from not really knowing what to write in the application to being able to help my peers with their applications.
 This would not be possible without the guidance that I received.
 The skills that I have gained over the past few months will help me in the rest of my career when I look towards promotions or securing work elsewhere.